Oh man, I hate packing.

 - Maximum organisation is the name of the game.
 Keep your bits in logical places and remember where those logical places are.

-- Similarly, prioritise placement.
+- Prioritise placement.
 If you’re only passing through and staying at the hostel, leave your toothbrush, towel, clean underwear, and other necessities easily accessible.

 Trickery of the finest calibre.
 I’ll reiterate a few of these as we move through but here’s a list of awesome tricks and tips for staying at hostels, either for saving a few bucks or just for an easier stay: